rjoberon/dsat/_posts/2024-04-19-viewing-tiles-with-firefox.markdown

 Now we can run Firefox using Wine and open a [test image](https://entropymine.com/samples/cod/fox.cod).
 It should show two white foxes.
-Opening the extracted tile should show a proper DSat satellite image as follows:
+Opening the extracted tile should show a proper D-Sat satellite image as follows:

 ![](/img/screenshot_firefox_plugin.png)